 Being sustainable helps the planet, but organic cotton products are also gentle to people.
-We look at these natural fibres and fabrics and discover why organic cotton is a great sustainable choice.
+We look at these natural cotton fibres and fabrics and discover why organic cotton is a great sustainable choice.

 The world is focusing on being sustainable and preserving the planet.
 We know how important is to be environmentally friendly, so let's discuss organic cotton in detail.
-We've compiled a guide on why this fabric is more sustainable.
-We also discuss how we produce cotton and what makes a textile organic and sustainable.
+We've compiled a guide on why this cotton fabric is more sustainable.
+We also discuss how we produce cotton and what makes a cotton textile organic and sustainable.

 People have always believed that cotton material is good quality and that 100% cotton textile is an excellent choice.
 Today, great quality is not enough reason for a person to shop for cotton material.
 The problem is the same, no matter what cotton brand you look at, whether you are looking for a cotton shirt or home accessories.

 We all consider being more sustainable these days.
-For example, we consider fabric 'excellent' when organic and sustainable.
+For example, we consider all fabric 'excellent' when organic and sustainable.

 As designers and human beings, we need to protect our planet.
 We use the term ‘organic food’ to describe produce that we have grown sustainably.
 In the same way, we also produce ‘organic cotton’ in a very sustainable way.
 And we use fewer chemicals, pesticides and fertilisers, and less water to produce organic cotton crops.

-What is Organic Cotton?
+What Organic Cotton Means

 The world is focusing on being sustainable and preserving the planet.
 We know it’s important to be environmentally friendly, so let's discuss organic cotton in detail.
 We've created an informative blog on why this fabric is more sustainable.
-We also discuss how we produce cotton and what makes a textile sustainable.
+We also discuss how we produce organic cotton and what makes a textile sustainable.

 GOTS recommends farms use non-genetically modified seeds to grow organic cotton plants.
 It all started in the United States in the 1980s, when farmers began using more sustainable agricultural methods.
-Since then, these farming methods have become popular worldwide.
+Since then, these organic farming methods have become popular worldwide.
 Natural methods like these create an environmentally friendly form of cotton material that has become extremely covetable.

-However, you must be aware that producing organic cotton material is more expensive, as organic textile production costs more.
+However, you must be aware that producing organic cotton material is more expensive, as organic cotton textile production costs more.
 These methods use less water and no harmful chemicals.
-Also, organic cotton plants don’t yield as much material as conventional cotton ones.
+Also, organic cotton plants don’t yield as much cotton material as conventional cotton ones.

-5 Reasons to Choose Organic Cotton Fabrics
+5 Reasons to Choose Organic Cotton Textiles

-1. Producing this Cotton is Sustainable & Ethical
+1. Producing this Cotton is Sustainable

 This certification covers another important sustainable aspect of organic cotton crops.
-The organisation also ensures farm workers work in tolerable, humane environments.
+The organisation also ensures cotton farm workers work in tolerable, humane environments.

 Most cotton material producers use harmful chemicals.
-Sometimes the dye they use to colour the material also has chemicals.
+Sometimes the dye they use to colour the cotton material also has chemicals.

 When you purchase any of maake's fabrics you know that we've made sure they are chemically safe and come from responsible suppliers.
 We also ensure we use less water in the printing process when we print on an organic cotton material.